Clofarabine (Clolar ®)

-Clofarabine is given intravenously (directly into a vein).
+Clofarabine is given intravenously (IV, into a vein).
 The dose is based on your size.
 The dose and how often you receive this chemotherapy will be determined by your care team.

 Patients should avoid any medications that can damage the kidneys or liver while taking clofarabine.
 Make sure to tell your provider about any medications, vitamins or supplements you may be taking.

 There are a number of things you can do to manage the side effects of clofarabine.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Infection and Low White Blood Cell Count (Leukopenia or Neutropenia)

 This medication can cause life threatening infections, with or without a decrease in white blood cell counts.

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
 You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4°F or 38°C), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.